opsmill/infrahub/docs/guides/python-transform.md

 Within Infrahub a [Transform](/topics/transformation) is defined in an [external repository](/topics/repository).
 However, during development and troubleshooting it is easiest to start from your local computer and run the transform using [infrahubctl transform](/infrahubctl/infrahubctl-transform).

-The goal of this guide is to add develop a Python Transform and add it to Infrahub, we will achieve this by following these steps.
+The goal of this guide is to develop a Python Transform and add it to Infrahub, we will achieve this by following these steps.

-1. Identify the relevant data you want to extract from the database using a [GraphQL query](/topics/graphql), that takes an input parameter to filter the data
+1. Identify the relevant data you want to extract from the database using a [GraphQL query](/topics/graphql), that can take an input parameter to filter the data
 2. Write a Python script that use the GraphQL query to read information from the system and transforms the data into a new format
 3. Create an entry for the transform within an .infrahub.yml file.
 4. Create a Git repository